Chelsea Flower Show: Royal Hospital, Chelsea – later 20th century

-The Chelsea Flower Show today
+Present day

-The Chelsea Flower Show receives a lot of publicity.
-It is attended by 157,000 visitors each year (a number limited by the capacity of the 11 acre ground), and all tickets must be purchased in advance.
+The Chelsea Flower Show is attended by 157,000 visitors each year (a number limited by the capacity of the 11 acre ground), and all tickets must be purchased in advance.
 From 2005 the show was increased from four days to five, with the first two days only open to RHS members.
 The show is extensively covered on television by the BBC.
 An official DVD of the show is produced on behalf of the RHS by ONE TWO FOUR.
-Several members of the British Royal Family attend a preview of the show, as part of the royal patronage of the RHS.
+Several members of the British royal family attend a preview of the show, as part of the royal patronage of the RHS.
 The area of land devoted to show gardens increased steadily between 1970 and 2000 and the show has become an important venue for watching trends.
 New plants are often launched at the show and the popularity of older varieties revived under the focus of the horticultural world.
-It is the garden design equivalent of a catwalk at a fashion show.

-Highlights from the 2011 RHS Chelsea Flower Show included The Irish Sky Garden by Diarmuid Gavin based on the idea of a restaurant in the sky.
-Other show-stopping gardens included the HESCO Garden by Leeds City Council, who reconstructed an impressive and idyllic working water wheel in the grounds of the Royal Hospital.
+Highlights from the 2011 RHS Chelsea Flower Show included The Irish Sky Garden by Diarmuid Gavin, based on the idea of a restaurant in the sky.
+Other notable gardens included the HESCO Garden by Leeds City Council, who reconstructed an impressive and idyllic working water wheel in the grounds of the Royal Hospital.

 The 2011 show also saw the introduction of the new Artisan garden category, which was created for designers who use natural materials.

+In 2023, King Charles III and Queen Camilla attended the show and viewed a special display to pay tribute to the life of Queen Elizabeth II and to mark their coronation.
+Catherine, Princess of Wales, hosted the first children's picnic at a newly created garden at the show with pupils from ten schools from the RHS's school gardening campaign invited.

+Since 2022 the show has been sponsored by The Newt in Somerset.

+In 2025, daytime coverage was broadcast on BBC One and BBC Two in the evening.
+The shows were broadcast by a range of gardening experts and broadcasters including Monty Don, Carol Klein, Sue Kent, Sophie Raworth, Angellica Bell, Nicki Chapman, Jo Whiley, Toby Buckland and Frances Tophill.

 Awards

-There are four grades of award presented – gold, silver-gilt, silver and bronze – in each of the categories listed below.
+There are four grades of award presented – gold, silver-gilt, silver and bronze – in each of the awards categories.
 Bronze grade exhibits do not actually receive a medal.